bahrus/trans-render/README.md

 Typescript already provides generic support for Object.assign<T>, which can be quite declarative and type aware, but "decorate" provides enhanced support.

 The first two arguments are just like Object.assign, but decorate gives special attention to two readonly HTML properties:   dataset and style.
+It also allows attributes to be set declaratively, using the attribs symbol imported from decorate.js.

 The third argument provides a way of creating a little Vue-like anonymous custom element, or add some behavior on top of an existing custom element.